 This real-world specialization offers the opportunity for in-depth study, with more than half of your courses in your area of interest.
-It can help you develop a focused knowledge base common to IT professionals in the field of software analysis and development.
+It is designed to help you develop a focused knowledge base common to IT professionals in the field of software analysis and development.

 Software Quality Control and Testing